 Justice Phil Johnson authored a 31-page dissent, in which three justices joined.
-The dissent argued the definition of "offset well" commonly understood at the time the leases were negotiated-2009-required Murphy to drill its well at a location in which a reasonably prudent operator would drill to protect the leasehold from actual or potential drainage, regardless of whether drainage actually was occurring.
+The dissent argued the definition of "offset well" commonly understood2 at the time the leases were negotiated-2009-required Murphy to drill its well at a location where a reasonably prudent operator would drill to protect the leasehold from actual or potential drainage, regardless of whether drainage was actually occurring.
 The dissent claimed the majority opinion effectively read the term "offset" out of the leases (and in fact, demonstrated this by quoting the offset provision and striking the word "offset" to show that the clause read as Murphy insisted when the word was removed).

-The only evidence outside of the leases themselves that addressed the parties' intent was the depositions of the Herbsts, who wanted the minerals protected from even the possibility of being poached by any type of well on adjacent property-vertical or horizontal.
-The dissent further argued the majority purposely avoided considering the Herbsts' depositions by interpreting the leases as a matter of law.
-According to the dissent, the court's entire discussion of intent was neither linked to lease language nor any evidence in the record.
+The only evidence outside of the leases themselves that addressed intent of the parties was the depositions of the Herbsts, who wanted the minerals protected from even the possibility of being poached by any type of well on adjacent property-vertical or horizontal.
+The dissent further argued the majority purposely avoided considering the Herbst's depositions by interpreting the leases as a matter of law.
+According to the dissent, the court's entire discussion of intent was neither linked to language of the leases nor any evidence in the record.

-The dissent would have concluded that Murphy failed to prove conclusively that it had complied with the offset well provision, but at the very least the dissent argued that its interpretation of the leases was as reasonable as the majority's, which means the leases are ambiguous, requiring the court to send the case back to the trial court for a trial to determine the parties' intent.
+The dissent would have concluded that Murphy failed to prove conclusively that it had complied with the offset well provision, but at the very least the dissent argued that its interpretation of the leases was as reasonable as the majority's, which means the leases are ambiguous, requiring the Court to send the case back to the trial court for a trial to determine the intent of the parties.